rhsiun/rhsiun/README.md

 ### Hi there 👋
+My name is Zedong(Russell) Xun.
+I am a computer science and mathematics double major student at Washington University in St. Louis.
+Welcome to my GithHub!

+### Work
+🔭 I’m currently working as a software engineer intern at Huawei, in Dongguan, China.
+I am responsible for the front-end development of an online smart engine that provides information for supply chain management people inside Huawei.

+### Collaboration

 <!--
 **rhsiun/rhsiun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.